jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Cauchy integral formula.md

 \begin{split}
 f(a) & = \sum_{n = 0}^\infty \left( \frac{1}{2 \pi i} \int \frac{f(z)}{(z - z_{0})^{n + 1}} \, dz  \right) (a - z_{0})^n
 \end{split}
+$$
-$$with the desired coefficients.
+with the desired coefficients.

 Note that you could prove this directly by considering the difference between the quotients and the derivative.
 This proof showed us that if we define
 $$
 g(a) = \frac{1}{2 \pi i} \int \frac{f(z)}{z - a} \, dz
 $$
 for some continuous function $f$, then $f$ is holomorphic.
-We will need this to prove [[Complex Analysis --- math-135/notes/Singularities#_theorem _ Riemann's theorem on removable singularities|Riemann's theorem on removable singularities]].
+We will need this to prove [[Complex Analysis --- math-135/notes/Meromorphic functions and singularities#_theorem _ Riemann's theorem on removable singularities|Riemann's theorem on removable singularities]].

-### Consequences
+### Consequence

 ##### _proposition:_ Cauchy inequalities